cloudant-labs/graphdb-slate/source/index.md

 it's not what you know,
 it's who you know.
 In other words,
-it's relationships that enable extra value.
+it's relationships as well as the data that enable extra value for you.

 You can describe collections of Information, and the Relationships between the collections, using a [Graph Database](http://en.wikipedia.org/wiki/Graph_database).

-A graph database is designed to help you answer questions about large networks of inter-related data.
+A graph database is designed to help you answer questions about large or complex networks of inter-related data.
 They represent data as 'vertices', sometimes called 'nodes'.
 The relationships between vertices are represented by connections called 'edges'.